Mitrajsinh-Parmar/Calculator/README.md

 * **HTML5:** Structural layout and button mapping.
 * **CSS3:** Custom styling, Flexbox/Grid layout, and hover animations.
 * **JavaScript (ES6):** Logic for calculations and DOM manipulation.

 ---

-## 💡 How It Works

-The calculator uses a combination of event listeners to capture button clicks.
-The logic is handled by:
-1. Capturing the input string.
-2. Processing the operators using JavaScript's mathematical logic.
-3. Updating the display area dynamically using `innerHTML` or `value`.

----